 Volunteering is one of the most rewarding things you can do

-If you want to volunteer overseas, we can help
+If you want to volunteer overseas, these orgs can help

 Our philosophy is to promote volunteering opportunities as widely as possible.

 Ensuring volunteers have a positive experience is at the heart of what we do.

 Just as there's more than one type of volunteer, there is more than one way to grow your volunteering